Community Supported Agriculture

 • Pickup is on Saturdays from 9am-2pm at the Farm, 21 Manwaring Road.

 We also offer a Farmstand Credit that can be used in the Farmstand throughout the season.
-You get $550 of credit for $500.
+You receive $550 of credit for $500.